 Stone Shields are Meiko’s tank defensive mechanic and worth highlighting due to how important they are.
 When applied, they appear on the UI next to the character.
 The bar is the health, and the 3 yellow orbs are how many shields you have left.

-Each stone increases your armor by 35%, up to a maximum of 105% and while at least one stone is active, they soak 25% of all damage you take.
+Each stone increases your armor by 20%, up to a maximum of 60% and while at least one stone is active, they soak 25% of all damage you take.
 It’s important to note that without Stone Shield, Meiko is very squishy.
-So it has to be managed effectively through cooldown management, kiting and later on, talents.
+So it has to be managed effectively through cooldown management, kiting, spirit refunds, and talents.

 One other quirk of Stone Shield is that they do not take damage while doing the spell animation, even though they’re still providing mitigation.